Special Education Need and Disability (SEND) FAQs

 We will tailor the settling period according to their needs, planning with you each day for their transition from being supported by you to being supported by us.

-If your child has been part of our Up to 3’s provision their family worker will have completed a 2 year old progress check with you which will identify your child’s strengths and their needs focusing on the areas of communication and language, physical development and personal, social and emotional development, Their family worker will introduce you to their new family worker and arrange a handover meeting.
+If your child has been part of our provision for 2 year olds their family worker will have completed a 2 year old progress check with you which will identify your child’s strengths and their needs focusing on the areas of communication and language, physical development and personal, social and emotional development, Their family worker will introduce you to their new family worker and arrange a handover meeting.
 Their transition into the nursery will be tailored according to their needs.

 If your child has attended the Portman or other Children’s Centre Drop In, they are likely to have had a 2 year old progress check completed with you.
 The Early Years practitioners working in the Drop In will support their transition into the nursery with visits and a handover meeting with the new family worker and you.

 We will offer you support in making an informed choice about which school you think can best meet your child’s needs and we will help you through the application process.

 We make arrangements to ensure there is a smooth transition when your child transfers to the primary school or special needs school of your choice.
 This often involves Jo White, Head Teacher consulting with the school Head Teacher.
 The transition usually consists of a series of visits supported by their family worker, building to spending whole days in the reception class before the end of their last nursery term.
 Amie Curtis, SENCO and the primary school SENCO will meet to plan the transition and to handover information.
 Your child will receive an end of nursery report to inform the school about their progress, achievements and needs.